commtech/fscc-windows/README.md

 }
 ```

-For this example I will use the Visual Studio command line comipler but
+For this example I will use the Visual Studio command line compiler but
-you don't have to.
+you can use your compiler of choice.

 ```
-# cl /W4 /MT main.c cfscc.lib /I fscc\lib\fscc\c\
+# cl /W4 /MT tutorial.c cfscc.lib /I fscc\lib\fscc\c\
 ```

 Now attach the included loopback connector.

 ```
-# quick_start.exe
+# tutorial.exe
 Hello world!
 ```

 You have now transmitted and received an HDLC frame!

-There is likely other
-configuration options you will need to set up for your own program.
-All of
+There is likely other configuration options you will need to set up for your
-these options are defined below.
+own program.
+All of these options are described below.

 ##### Changing Register Values